craftcms/cms/docs/config/php-constants.md

 The path to the [storage/](../directory-structure.md#storage) folder.
 (It is assumed to live within the base directory by default.)

+When changing the storage path, Craft checks to see if the target directory exists.
+If it does not, CRAFT_STORAGE_PATH will be ignored.

 ### `CRAFT_TEMPLATES_PATH`

 The path to the [templates/](../directory-structure.md#templates) folder.
 (It is assumed to live within the base directory by default.)